kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

   - Kandon and his goons can deal a lot of damage, so watch your health here and medpac as needed
 - Return through central hallway to elevator to main base
 - Exit the Vulkar Garage
-  - With the new Save/Load on Endar Spire, these turrets should never instantly kill you as you're leaving
+  - With the new Save/Load on Endar Spire, these turrets should never instantly kill you as you're leaving, assuming you stunned all 3 on the way in
 - Take first door on right, first door on right, then exit the Vulkar Base

 ### Rescuing Bastila